xtreme1-io/xtreme1/README.md

 ### Start all services

 Enter into the release package directory, and execute the following command to start all services.
-It need a few minutes to init database and prepare a test dataset, if everything shows ok in console, you can open address `http://localhost:8190` in your favorite browser (Chrome recommend) to try out Xtreme1.
+It need a few minutes to init database and prepare a test dataset, if everything shows ok in console, you can open address `http://localhost:8190` in your browser (Google Chrome is recommended) to try out Xtreme1.
 You can replace `localhost` to ip address if you want to access from another computer.

 ```bash
 docker compose up
 ```

-> :warning: Some Docker images, such as `MySQL`, do not support arm platform, if your computer is using arm cpu, such as Apple M1, you can add Docker Compose override file `docker-compose.override.yml`, which contains the following content.
-It will force using `amd64` image to run on `arm64` platform through QEMU emulation, but the performance will be affected.
+> :warning: Some Docker images, such as `MySQL`, do not support ARM architecture, if your computer is using ARM CPU, such as Apple M1, you can add Docker Compose override file `docker-compose.override.yml`, which contains the following content.
+It will force using `amd64` image to run on `ARM64` platform through QEMU emulation, but the performance will be affected.

 ```yaml
 services: